 RAI and its subsidiaries share society’s belief that minors should never use tobacco products, including vapor products (also called electronic cigarettes or e-cigarettes).
 Youth tobacco use is illegal, and it hurts our businesses.
 Some government responses to youth tobacco use, such as stricter penalties for complicit adults, are reasonable and effective.
 Others, such as excessive tobacco excise tax increases, unfairly burden adult tobacco consumers, create illicit markets that hurt our businesses and don’t prevent youth access to tobacco.

-Multiple independent studies show progress in reducing youth tobacco use and access.
+Independent studies show long-term, substantial progress in reducing youth tobacco use and access, including:

 While these findings demonstrate the effectiveness of youth tobacco prevention strategies, continued diligence is needed and we remain committed to furthering youth tobacco prevention (YTP).
 Preventing the use of tobacco products by minors is a core component of RAI’s sustainability strategy.